aynils/react-redux-firebase-sentry-material/README.md

 4. Open in the brower: [http://localhost:3000](http://localhost:3000)

 ## Develop
-Hot reload is activated on hte developement server.
+Hot reload is activated on the developement server.
 Every change saved in the code will force an app reload and change will be available immediately.

 ### Add a new page
 To add a new page in the app, follow these steps: